Skip to content

 • Flying Blue miles expire after 2 years of inactivity

-How to search for Air France/KLM Promo Rewards
+How to search for and book Flying Blue Promo Rewards: Overview

 You’ll search for Air France/KLM Promo Rewards in three steps:

-• When you are ready to book, transfer your points and book your award ticket
+• Once you’ve found the most favorable way to book awards, transfer your points and book your award ticket

 Of the Air France or KLM website, click “Book with Miles” on the booking panel and search for one-way awards.
 Enter your origin and destination, but leave your departure date blank.

-You’ll get a calendar showing the lowest fares (in terms of miles) on a calendar display.
+Your search will pull up a calendar showing the lowest fares (in terms of miles).
 If you are searching from or to a promo rewards destination, the fares that are subject to lower promotional pricing will be highlighted in a contrasting color.
 Click on any date to see the flight options.

 While the calendar may give you a good idea about flight availability, the displayed calendar may be slightly inaccurate.
 If the expected pricing isn’t available on the date you select, look one day ahead or behind of your selected date.
 You’re likely to find the pricing you expect within one day of the date displayed on the calendar.

-Final step: Transfer your miles and book your award
+Step 5: Transfer your points and book your award

 Bottom line: Flying Blue promo rewards can offer great deals